ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt1.md

 > 18 *and the living One; and I was dead, and behold, I am alive forevermore, and I have the keys of death and of Hades.*
 > 19 *Therefore write the things which you have seen, and the things which are, and the things which will take place after these things.*
 > 20 *As for the mystery of the seven stars which you saw in My right hand, and the seven golden lampstands: the seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.*

+**Revelation Chapter 1 Summary**

+***In Chapter 1, John*** receives the revelation of Jesus Christ while exiled on Patmos.
+He is instructed to write what he sees to the seven churches in Asia (*vv.
+1–3, 9–11*).
+John describes a vision of the risen Christ standing among seven golden lampstands, holding seven stars in His right hand.
+His appearance is majestic and overwhelming—His voice like many waters, His face shining like the sun, and His eyes like a flame of fire (*vv.
+12–16*).
+John falls at His feet, but Christ declares, *“Do not be afraid; I am the first and the last… I was dead, and behold, I am alive forevermore”* (*vv.
+17–18*).
+The mystery of the lampstands and stars is explained: the lampstands are the seven churches, and the stars are their angels (*v.
+20*).
+***Christ is presented as*** the risen, glorified Son of Man, eternal and sovereign, holding authority over death and Hades, walking among His churches, and revealing Himself with divine majesty (*vv.
+12–18*).
+***Believers should*** hear the words of this prophecy, keep what is written, and live in reverent awareness of Christ’s presence and authority (*vv.
+3, 11, 19*).

 ### III.
 The Things Which Are The Possessions of Christ